henry2004y/JuliaNotes/menu6.md

 is different, because array is mutable object.
 Therefore the value of a should be `[2,2]`.

 * Arrays and vectors are tricky.
+Be careful about singleton dimensions!

 ```julia-repl
 julia> a = ["1","2"]